Trick or Treat is one of the highlights of Halloween for many families, but the excess amount of leftover Halloween candy can be overwhelming.

 Feed the Kids Columbus

 Feed the Kids Columbus partners with communities, local schools, and organizations to provide supplemental groceries to children dealing with food insecurities.
-They are collecting leftover Halloween candy to add to put in food bags and lunches.
+They are usually collecting leftover Halloween candy to add to put in food bags and lunches.

 Veterans Halloween CANDY Drive